 Health care professionals are less familiar with bipolar depression than other forms of depression.
 Your doctor can likely diagnose depression but may not be able to connect the dots to recognize bipolar disorder.
 Also, people with bipolar disorders tend to seek help when depressed, not manic or hypomanic, so even mental health professionals can miss the big picture.
 One study found it took an average of nine years for a person with bipolar disorder to be diagnosed correctly.

 Good care means a sustained relationship and ongoing, regular meetings with a psychiatrist expert in treating bipolar disorder (here is an excellent New York Times Op-Ed piece abut this).
 An ongoing treatment relationship allows the psychiatrist to track the person’s mood and see both the ups and the downs.
 Crises can be averted before they become crises, and when a crisis does occur, there is a relationship with a trusted professional to turn to.

-Few get this kind of care.
+Few Americans get this kind of care.
 Health insurers balk at paying for regular, ongoing treatment.
 Unless a patient is in crisis, they do not consider it a “medical necessity.”
-But by the time a person is in crisis, it may be too late.
+But by the time someone is in crisis, it may be too late.

 I do not know whether or not Robin Williams had an ongoing treatment relationship or if his suicide could have been prevented.
 I do know that good mental health care prevents tragedies.

-Jonathan Shedler, PhD is a Clinical Associate Professor at the University of Colorado School of Medicine.
-He lectures to professional audiences nationally and internationally and provides online clinical consultation and supervision to mental health professionals worldwide.
+Jonathan Shedler, PhD practices psychotherapy in Denver, CO and online by videoconference.
+He is a Clinical Associate Professor at the University of Colorado School of Medicine.
+Dr. Shedler lectures to professional audiences nationally and internationally and provides online clinical consultation and supervision to mental health professionals worldwide.

 Like my Facebook page to hear about new posts or discuss this one.
 If you know others interested in this topic, please forward the link (use the email button on this page).
-You can see other blog posts here.
+See my other blog posts here.